Modern Continental

-Modern Continental was a construction company based in Cambridge, Massachusetts that was involved in the Boston "Big Dig" Central Artery/Tunnel Project.
+Modern Continental was a construction company based in Cambridge, Massachusetts, which was involved in the "Big Dig" Central Artery/Tunnel Project.
 On June 23, 2008, the company filed for Chapter 11 bankruptcy in federal court in Boston.

 History

 Modern Continental Construction was a heavy-construction company and the original business in the Modern Continental group.
-Modern was one of the major contractors on the Central Artery/Tunnel Project, the largest single public works project in United States history.
-Modern was founded in 1967 by Kenneth Anderson and Italian immigrant Les Marino.
-On September 23, 2004, Marino announced plans to merge Modern Continental Construction and a subdivision of Jay Cashman, Inc.
+It was founded in 1967 by Kenneth Anderson and Italian immigrant Les Marino.
+Beginning with a single sidewalk contract in Peabody, Massachusetts, the company grew into a regional heavy construction giant.

+Marine construction firm Spearin, Preston & Burrows of Staten Island was acquired by Modern Continental.